mmilek/hdlbp_rev/README.md

 Run scripts in the figures folder.

-For reproduction of processed data:
+For reproduction of key data tables in the data folder:
-Run scripts in the project folder.
+Run scripts in the make_master_tables folder.

 For the quantification of tRNAs from PAR-CLIP data, please see the scripts in the trna directory.